 When caries is limited to the enamel, it can heal by a professional dental cleaning and a change in diet, hygiene and fluoride treatment.
 If caries reaches the dentin, a restoration is needed.

 High or low caries risk

-We evaluate the caries risk as a part of our SnöTM examination and inform our patients about what they can do to reduce it since our vision is to do as little treatment as possible.
+As part of our cavity prevention treatment, We evaluate the caries risk as a part of our SnöTM examination and inform our patients about what they can do to reduce it since our vision is to do as little treatment as possible.

 Another reason is dry mouth.
 As we get older, the saliva production decreases.
 Certain medications may also lower the saliva production as well as stress.
 Saliva protects the mouth and fights against bacteria.
 A reduction in saliva production may trigger an increase in caries risk.

 The margins of old crowns and fillings will almost always harbor bacteria, which also increases the risk of developing caries.

 - Brush your teeth twice a day with fluoride toothpaste.